Firm, fast running and quietly getting better

 Reviewed by Ed Battye

-Despite its name the course isn’t really laid out over heathland, certainly not nowadays.
-There is plenty of width for the playing corridors but should one venture a little more wayward you are likely to find thorny bushes, scraggly trees, brambles or gorse with very little chance of executing a recovery shot…. at least pain-free!
+It's a very fine piece of land that the course is routed over.
+The opening holes use the terrain especially well, and after a few holes on flatter ground the land movement returns in style for the closing stretch.
+Despite its name the course isn't really laid out over true heathland, certainly not nowadays.
+There's plenty of width to the playing corridors, but stray a little more wayward and you'll find thorny bushes, scraggly trees, brambles or gorse — with very little chance of a recovery shot, at least a pain-free one!

-The first, at just 360 yards, is a good getaway hole before you play arguably the best hole on the course.
-The second hole requires a left-to-right tee shot in order to maximise distance and also to thread your drive between two fairway bunkers that appear to be much closer together than they actually are.
+The first, at just 360 yards, is a fine getaway hole before you play a very strong hole at the next.
+The second requires a left-to-right tee shot to maximise distance and to thread your drive between fairway bunkers that appear much closer together than they actually are.
 You must then play over a large depression to a green nicely positioned and guarded by bunkers on both sides.

 Latest Reviews